Dr. Stuart Altman, Chair

 Professor Cutler earned an A.B. from Harvard University and his P.h.D. in Economics from MIT (1991).

-Statutory Requirement: One member with expertise in health care consumer advocacy.
-(Appointed by the Attorney General to an initial term of 2 years)
+Statutory Requirement: One member with demonstrated expertise in representing the health care workforce as a leader in a labor organization.
+(Appointed by the State Auditor)

 Statutory Requirement: One member with demonstrated expertise as a purchaser of health insurance representing business management or health benefits administration.
-(Appointed by the State Auditor to an initial term of 3 years)
+(Appointed by the State Auditor)

 Richard C. Lord is President and Chief Executive Officer of Associated Industries of Massachusetts (AIM).
 AIM is a state-wide employer advocacy and service organization of more than 5,000 member companies.
 Mr. Lord joined AIM in 1991 and served as Executive Vice President for Legislative Policy where he was responsible for AIM’s public policy advocacy on health care, economic development, taxation, worker’s compensation and other issues of interest to employers in the Commonwealth.
 He has been President and CEO since 1999.